Reimagining the Claims Experience

 CUSTOMERS

-Customers struggle to initiate and track their claims online.
+Customers struggle to initiate and track claims online, facing manual processes and limited clarity throughout the experience.

 Process strategy